 Resources You Own in Print

-For a long time, you’ve been able to link external applications like Zotero back to specific logos resources.
+For a long time, you’ve been able to link external applications like Zotero back to specific logos resources (affiliate disclosure).
 But Logos can now track what sources you have in your print library.

 How to Add Print Texts to Your Logos Library